Charsi82/lua_npp/README.md

 # Lua plugin for Notepad++

-* Verufy syntax of Lua scripts.
+* Syntax verification of Lua scripts.

 * Run the script from the current file.
 * Print result in output console.